-- Soak dried mushrooms (if using) in lukewarm water for half an hour then drain.
-Discard water.
+- Soak the dried mushrooms (if using) in lukewarm water for half an hour then drain.
 Squeeze the mushrooms lightly to send away excess water.

-- When garlic turns golden, add salsicce.
-Brown meat for about 10 minutes.
+- When the garlic turns golden, add the sausage.
+Brown the meat for about 10 minutes.

 - Let it boil.
 Once it boils, simmer for at least 30 minutes on low fire.

 - In another cooking pot, boil some water for the pasta.
 When it boils, add the salt then the pasta.
 The riccioli al barolo cook for 3 minutes.
 If you use other types of pasta, refer to the cooking time suggested in the box.
 In any pasta dish, the pasta should cook at the same time or after the sauce.